 Listen to a 90 second synopsis of the book’s key findings on WAMC’s Academic Minute.
 Read why ‘Vocation’ is not a dirty word.
 Learn about a network of 250+ campuses now engaged in vocational exploration with undergraduates.
 Or find out what I mean by “Holy Grit.”

-You can also listen to podcast interviews I did with Professor Tony Gill, host of the “Research on Religion” podcast, with Dr. Al Zambone on Historically Thinking podcast #69, and with Dr. Bonni Stachowiak on Teaching in Higher Ed podcast #083.
+You can also listen to my podcast interviews with the staff of Callings, in an episode titled “California Freeways and New Jersey Diners,” with Professor Bradley Wright (UConn) on his School of Purpose, with Dr. Bryan Dik and his Purposeful Work Podcast, with Professor Tony Gill, host of the “Research on Religion” podcast, with Dr. Al Zambone on Historically Thinking podcast #69, and with Dr. Bonni Stachowiak on Teaching in Higher Ed podcast #083.

 From the dust jacket: